MDR: Clinical evaluation without your own data? Almost impossible now!

 • Analysis of other post-market surveillance activities (e.g. service reports, hotline calls, customer complaints, etc.).

-The MDR requires PMCF activities, i.e. the systematic collection of clinical data after the market launch of the medial device, proving the safety and clinical performance of the device.
+The MDR requires regular PMCF activities, i.e. the proactive systematic collection of clinical data after the medical device has been placed on the market, as evidence of the safety and clinical performance of the device.

-These PMCF activities are defined in a PMCF plan, which becomes an integral part of the technical documentation and is regulated by the QMS.
-The data collected by PMCF is used to update the clinical evaluation in regular intervals.
-The advantage: PMCF studies are clearly easier to organize and conduct than clinical investigations that are conducted before the CE marking is granted.
+These PMCF activities are defined in a PMCF plan, which becomes an integral part of the technical documentation and is managed by the PMS system within the Quality Management System (QMS).
+The data generated by PMCF is summarized in the Post-Market Clinical Follow-Up (PMCF) report and used to update the clinical evaluation at regular intervals.
+The advantage: PMCF activities are usually much less time-consuming to organize and carry out than clinical trials conducted prior to CE marking.

 Our services in this field